![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Faye Dunaway, was about a writer, who meets a lush who takes him under

 her wings.
 Bukowski documented the making of the movie in his novel Hollywood (1989).
 Crazy Love / Love is a Dog from Hell (1989) was based on 'The Copulating Mermaid of Venice, Calif.', collected in Erections, Ejaculations, Exhibitions, and General Tales of Ordinary Madness and later published in The Most Beautiful Woman in Town & Other Stories (2001).
 The film was directed by Dominique Deruddere, starring Josse de Pauw, Geert Hunaerts, Michael Pas, Gene Bervoets.
 In the story a frustrated boy, full of romantic longing, grows up to be a necrophiliac.
 Lune Froinde (1991), directed by Patrick Bouchitey, starring Patrick Bouchitey, Jean-Francois Stévenin, Laura Favali, was based on Bukowski's stories from the same collection.
 The actor and director Sean Penn dedicated his film The Crossing Guard (1995) to Bukowski.
-For further reading: Charles Bukowski: A Critical and Bibliographical Study by Hugh Fox (1969); A Bibliography of Charles Bukowski by Sanford Dorbin (1969); Bukowski: Friendship, Fame, and Bestial Myth by Jory Sherman (1982); A Chales Bukowski Checklist, ed. by Jeffrey Weinberg; Hank: The Life of Charles Bukowski by Neeli Cherkovski (1991); Against the American Dream by R. Harrison (1994); A Sure Bet by G. Locklin (1995); Charles Bukowski by G. Brewer (1997); Charles Bukowski: Locked in the Arms of a Crazy Life by Howard Sounes, Charles Bukowski (1999); The Hunchback of East Hollywood by Aubrey Malone (2003); Sunlight Here I Am: Interviews and Encounters, 1963-1993 by Charles Bukowski, David Stephen Calonne (2003); Charles Bukowski: Locked in the Arms of a Crazy Life by Howard Sounes (2007); The Dirty Old Man Of American Literature: A Biography of Charles Bukowski by Paul Brody (2013); Charles Bukowski, King of the Underground: From Obscurity to Literary Icon by Abel Debritto (2013); 'Charles Bukowski,' in Writers and Their Cats by Alison Nastasi (2018); Bukowski: A Life by Neeli Cherkovski (2020; A Los Angeles con Bukowski by Enrico Franceschini (2021) Selected works:
+For further reading: Charles Bukowski: A Critical and Bibliographical Study by Hugh Fox (1968); A Bibliography of Charles Bukowski by Sanford Dorbin (1969); Bukowski: Friendship, Fame & Bestial Myth by Jory Sherman (1982); Hank: The Life of Charles Bukowski by Neeli Cherkovski (1991); Against the American Dream: Essays on Charles Bukowski by R. Harrison (1994); Charles Bukowski: A Sure Bet by Gerald Locklin (1995); Charles Bukowski by Gay Brewer (1997); Charles Bukowski: Locked in the Arms of a Crazy Life by Howard Sounes (1999); The Hunchback of East Hollywood: A Biography of Charles Bukowski by Aubrey Malone (2003); Sunlight Here I Am: Interviews and Encounters, 1963-1993, edited by David Stephen Calonne (2003); The Dirty Old Man Of American Literature: A Biography of Charles Bukowski by Paul Brody (2013); Charles Bukowski, King of the Underground: From Obscurity to Literary Icon by Abel Debritto (2013); 'Charles Bukowski,' in Writers and Their Cats by Alison Nastasi (2018); Bukowski: A Life by Neeli Cherkovski (2020); A Los Angeles con Bukowski by Enrico Franceschini (2021) Selected works:

 |